 5. Loop your staff into the process

-Ensure that your healthcare team is included along the way as you plan for adding telehealth and go through the system selection process.
+Ensure that your healthcare team is included along the way and go through the system selection process as you plan for adding telehealth as a behavioral health service.
 An important part of the planning is to confirm that staff members are equipped with appropriate technology and reliable internet service wherever they will be providing care.

 Before going live, ensure that you have more than one person well trained in all the features of the system.
 Provide training and documentation to all staff who may need to use the system or assist patients in accessing it.